 We eventually made our 50-mile goal with only a couple more unpleasant surprises (but that’s a story for another day).

 This was a windy day at the end of April when we were canoeing at IC Lake – a private lake in McComb Mississippi that was formerly owned by Illinois Central Railroad.
-The Boy Scouts among us were working on the Canoeing Merit Badge and Cady heard that the final requirement for the Badge was to “strike a cute pose […]
+The Boy Scouts among us were working on the Canoeing Merit Badge and Cady heard that the final requirement for the Badge was […]

 Last week, Boy Scout Troop No. 124 of McComb embarked upon a five-day, 50-mile canoe-packing trek along Black Creek from the bridge at Dantzler Camp to the Highway 26 bridge outside Wiggins through the Black Creek Wilderness.
-Black Creek is named from the tannin-stained water and is described as some of the best canoeing in the South.
-It seems to […]
+Black Creek is named from the tannin-stained water and is described as some of the best canoeing in […]

 One role of a Scoutmaster is to tell short, funny stories to the kids.
 Often these stories have a moral but usually, their main virtues are that they are funny and short.
-They call these stories, “Scoutmaster Minutes” because the Founder of Scouting said if the adults drone on much longer than a minute, the kids should drag them out […]
+They call these stories, “Scoutmaster Minutes” because the Founder of Scouting said if the adults drone on much longer than a minute, the […]